RACHEL LEARY

 OTHER WORK

-Rachel Leary has been performing professionally for over fifteen years.
+Rachel Leary has been performing professionally for over twenty five years.
 She has trained in physical comedy, clown, improvisation and character comedy and performed roving acts at festivals, community and corporate events nationally and internationally.
 She has twice been a RAW comedy Victorian state finalist.

 Arts Health Institute Play Up Program